PufferFinance/Puffer-Preconf/avs-manager/docs/registration.md

 ### Validator Registration Process Explanation

-1. The `Operator` calls `registerValidators()` on the `UniFiAVSManager`, providing the `podOwner` address and an array of BLS public key hashes for the validators to be registered.
+1. The `Operator` calls `registerValidators()` on the `UniFiAVSManager`, providing the `podOwner` address and an array of validator public keys to be registered.

-2. The `UniFiAVSManager` checks if the operator is registered with the AVS using the `AVSDirectory`.
+2. The `UniFiAVSManager` checks if the operator is registered with the AVS through the `AllocationManager`.

 3. The `UniFiAVSManager` verifies that the operator has set an OperatorCommitment.

-4. For each BLS public key hash in provided:
+4. For each validator public key provided:
    - The `UniFiAVSManager` retrieves the validator information from the `EigenPod`.
    - It checks if the validator is active in the EigenPod.
    - It verifies that the validator is not already registered in the UniFi AVS.
    - If all checks pass, it registers the validator, associating it with the operator and storing relevant information.

-5. The `UniFiAVSManager` updates the operator's validator count and resets their deregistration state if they had previously queued to deregister their operator.
+5. The `UniFiAVSManager` updates the operator's validator count.

 These checks will ensure that a validator can only be registered exactly once in the AVS, and that it can only be to the Operator whom the validator's podOwner is delegated to.